 If you paid for solar panels using a finance agreement or credit card, and were advised that they would:

 - Generate a surplus amount of electricity than you are receiving

 - Result in an energy bill reduction that would cover the monthly finance repayments.

 When in reality you are not experiencing any of the above benefits, you may be eligible to make a financial mis-selling claim.
 Call us on 0344 854 7000 or submit your details below and we will call you back at a time suitable for you.

 If you have purchased solar panels using a method of credit in the last 6 years our solar panel solicitors may be able to help you to:

 - Write off any outstanding balance on your finance agreement.

 Contact us today for a free, initial assessment of your case.
-True Solicitors will run your claim on a No Win, No Fee basis.
+We will run your claim on a No Win, No Fee basis.